czbiohub/specialops/TruSeq_8-12bp_Indices_Sample_Sheet/README.md

 An R script for generating sample sheets for the CZB TruSeq 8-12bp Indices

 ### Installation
 Transfer or copy the folder `"TruSeq_8-12bp_Indices_Sample_Sheet"` containing the Rmd script, the MasterComboList and the i7-i5-REVCOMP files.
 This can be accomplished by cloning the specialops directory from github.
-This folder also contains an example sample sheet `"CZBTest12bp.csv"`.
+This folder also contains an example sample sheet `"CZBTest12bp.csv"` for editing, plus a few example outputs.

 ```
 git clone https://github.com/czbiohub/specialops.git